Meta-models for transfer learning in source localisation: The Acoustic Emission Experiments

 \paragraph{Why multilevel?}

-In the context of this work, each map and sensor pair corresponds to a distinct but related \textit{environment}: each referred to as an \textit{experiment}, with an associated \textit{task} learnt by the regression.
+In the context of this work, each map and sensor pair corresponds to a distinct but related \textit{environment}: each referred to as an \textit{experiment}, with an associated predictive task learnt as a regression.
 These collected environments are visualised in \Cref{fig:allpairs}.
-If we learn these maps collectively, in a combined inference, the model should capture variations between each sensor pair, representing further insights from the experimental campaign, which emerge at the systems level.
+If one learns these maps collectively, in a combined inference, the model should capture variations between each sensor pair.
+These relationships capture further insights from the experimental campaign, which emerge at the systems level.